nsg-ethz/mini_internet_project/platform/README.md

 -[ ] Document the ALL option in l3 configs in the GitHub wiki.

 -[ ] Address all remaining TODOs and FIXMEs.

+-[ ] Clean up obsolete scripts anywhere

+-[ ] Add a config file for each container name and config files and remove any hardcoded variable in any script.

+-[ ] Clean up VPN scripts (as they are not tested)

+-[ ] (Optional) Separate the config load part into separate scripts that can be merged with `layer2_config.sh` and `router_config.sh` later.